Introduction

 }

-You can use Foreign keys to construct a single key from multiple plurals/ranges by overriding there "count" variable:
+You can use Foreign keys to construct a single key from multiple plurals by overriding their "count" variable:

 {